 Hours of Operation & Appointments

-The ID Card Center is located on Fleming Road at Building 3010, Room 33
+The Visitor Control Center is located on Fleming Road at Building 3010, Room 33

-The Pass and ID Office hours of operation are Mondays through Fridays from 7:30 a.m. to 3:30 p.m. for day passes and Mondays through Fridays from 7:30 a.m. to 3 p.m. for decals, 30-day passes and ID cards.
-Pass and ID is closed every second Thursday of each month from 7:30 a.m. to 1 p.m.
+The Visitor Control Center hours of operation are Mondays through Fridays from 7:30 a.m. to 3:30 p.m. for day passes and Mondays through Fridays from 7:30 a.m. to 3 p.m. for decals, 30-day passes and ID cards.
+The Visitor Control Center is closed for lunch from 11:45 a.m. to 12:30 p.m. and every second Thursday of each month from 7:30 a.m. to 1 p.m.

-Appointments are not required to receive service at the ID Card Center; however, they are strongly recommended.
+Appointments are not required to receive service at the Visitor Control Center; however, they are strongly recommended.
 If you would like to make an appointment for the ID Card Center, call (229) 639-5100/5200 or click the below link.

 In the event you are not be able to keep your appointment, please call to cancel your appointment at the phone numbers listed above or click on the Appointment Scheduler link.